 Speed Gates vs. Traditional Turnstiles

 Efficiency is the primary driver for high-occupancy buildings.
 Whilst a traditional tripod turnstile might process 20 to 30 people per minute, modern commercial speed gates are engineered for a throughput of 40 to 55 pedestrians per minute.
 This capacity is essential during the morning peaks found in major business hubs.
 Beyond speed, these systems use sophisticated infrared sensor arrays to distinguish between a single user and someone attempting to follow closely behind.
 This level of precision allows for a hands-free experience that doesn’t compromise the safety of the perimeter or the comfort of the user.
+For a detailed breakdown of how these two technologies compare across key performance metrics, our guide to speed gates vs turnstiles provides the comprehensive analysis needed to make an informed procurement decision.

 The Problem of Tailgating in Commercial Real Estate